hungsu/digital_garden/src/site/notes/Slow news movement.md

 # Slow news movement

 News that focuses on accuracy and relevance, at the expense of up time and response time.
-May publish as often as once a week, or as slowly as once a quarter.
+May publish as often as once a week, or as slowly as once a year.

 ## Why read slow news?
 Isn't being up-to-date the point?